Here are answers to frequently asked questions:

 Please go to the locations page to find the address and opening times of each of our foodbank centres.
 Please note you must have a foodbank voucher to receive help from the foodbank.
 If you don’t have a voucher please contact us to find out how to get a voucher.

 What’s in a typical food parcel?

-Every food parcel contain a minimum of three days of nutritionally balanced, non-perishable, tinned and dried foods that have been donated by the local community.
+Every food parcel contain a minimum of three days, nutritionally balanced, non-perishable, tinned and dried foods that have been donated by the local community.
 A typical food parcel includes: breakfast cereal, soup, pasta, rice, pasta sauce, baked beans, tinned meat, tinned vegetables, instant mash, UHT milk, tea, coffee, sugar, tinned dessert and biscuits.

 Can the parcel be adapted to special dietary requirements?

 We can usually adapt your food parcel to suit your dietary needs.
 Just let them know when you arrive with your voucher.
 We can provide specific parcels for a range of needs including people with diabetes, gluten intolerance, vegetarians and halal.
 We will also endeavour to adapt your parcel to accommodate any food allergies you indicate.

 Will the food parcel cater for my whole family?

 Our foodbank will adapt your food parcel according to the number of adults and children indicated on your voucher.
 We will also endeavour to provide foods that are age appropriate and in suitable quantities for your children.
 We can sometimes offer baby foods, but not SMA milk.

 I have a baby, can you help with supplies of nappies and baby food?

 We usually carry a stock of nappies and baby foods, which we can add to your parcel.
 Please let the foodbank know when you arrive if you need additional items for your baby.
 We will also signpost you to local provision of further support where possible.